Haworthiopsis tortuosa 'Variegata'

 Haworthiopsis tortuosa (Haw.)
 Gildenh. & Klopper

-Haworthia tortuosa f. variegata, Haworthiopsis x tortuosa f. variegata
+Haworthia tortuosa f. variegata, Haworthia tortuosa 'Variegata', Haworthiopsis tortuosa f. variegata

-This succulent is a variegated form of Haworthiopsis tortuosa.
+This succulent is a form of Haworthiopsis tortuosa selected for its variegated foliage.

-Haworthiopsis tortuosa f. variegata, formerly known as Haworthia tortuosa f. variegata, is a small succulent with elongated rosettes of dull green leaves banded or spotted with creamy-white or yellow varying amounts of variegation.
+Haworthiopsis tortuosa 'Variegata', formerly known as Haworthia tortuosa 'Variegata', is a small succulent that forms elongated rosettes of dull green leaves banded or spotted with creamy-white or yellow varying amounts of variegation.
 The rosettes grow up to 8 inches (20 cm) tall.
 Leaves are thick, rough, sometimes with small tubercles.
 Flowers are white and appear in spring and summer on an up to 12 inches (30 cm) tall inflorescence.

-How to Grow and Care for Haworthiopsis tortuosa f. variegata
+How to Grow and Care for Haworthiopsis tortuosa 'Variegata'

 Light: Even though most species can tolerate full sun, these succulents thrive in semi-shaded positions.
 However, brighter light conditions are needed to bring out the leaf coloration.